 What Can You Find at Thrift Shops?

 Shopping secondhand has many perks, including helping you to save money and to find rare and unique items.
 The amount and types of items available at thrift shops is truly amazing!
-Thriftique Showroom is one of Northeast Ohio’s largest upscale resale shops.
+Thriftique Showroom is one of Northeast Ohio’s largest upscale resale shops and one of the Cleveland thrift stores.
 The shop has been in operation for more than eight decades and the shop carries men’s and women’s clothing, housewares, purses, shoes, linens, artwork, furniture and other must-have items.

 People also frequently thrift shop for kitchenware items, picture frames, jewelry and other accessories, too.
 Also let’s not forget that thrifting is a great way to find items you may only need one time – such as a Halloween costume or an “ugly sweater” for a holiday party!